 - Serve the Aggie Community.
-As a Hullabaloo-U Peer Mentor, you will be a constant point of contact for your students every week throughout their first year.
-By serving as a Peer Mentor you are helping to ensure that all new students feel like they are a part of the Aggie Family and have the tools to succeed.
+As a Hullabaloo U Peer Mentor, you will be a constant point of contact for your students every week throughout their first semester.
+You are helping to ensure that all new students feel like they are a part of the Aggie Family and have the tools to succeed.

 - Expand your network.
 Establishing positive connections with new students and current Texas A&M faculty & staff members will allow you to develop mutually beneficial relationships and expose you to a diverse network of professionals within the Aggie Community.

-- Be a member of the Class of ’21, '22, or ’23 who has completed at least 24 credit hours by the end of the Spring 2020 semester at Texas A&M College Station or through the Blinn TEAM program; who will be enrolled at the College Station campus for fall 2020 semester; and whose undergraduate/graduate degree will not be completed prior to December 2020
+- Be a member of the Class of '23, ’24, '25, or '26 who has completed at least 24 credit hours by the end of the Spring 2023 semester at Texas A&M College Station or through the Blinn TEAM program; who will be enrolled at the College Station campus for Fall 2023 semester; and whose undergraduate/graduate degree will not be completed prior to December 2023

 - Be in good academic standing, with a minimum 2.5 cumulative GPA, and good disciplinary standing

-- Capable of relating to and developing classroom rapport with a diverse group of students
+- Capable of relating to and developing rapport with a diverse group of students

 - Genuine interest in mentoring new students